oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 Multiple values can be assigned to *cislz-cmp-type*, as a comma separated list.
 No policies are created if there is no tag assignment or an invalid value is provided.

-##### cislz-consumer-groups-\<suffix\> Tags
+##### cislz-consumer-groups-\<suffix\> Attribute

-The *cislz-consumer-groups-\<suffix\>* tags define the groups that use (or consume) resources from the compartment, denoting the groups' interest in the resources.
+The *cislz-consumer-groups-\<suffix\>* metadata attributes define the groups that use (or consume) resources from the compartment, denoting the groups' interest in the resources.
 For instance, a tag *cislz-consumer-groups-database: database-admin-group* indicates *database-admin-group* consumes resources in the compartment from a *database* admin perspective.
 This results in policy statements granting specific *database* related permissions to the group in the compartment.

-The *cislz-consumer-groups-\<suffix\>* tags supports a comma-separated string of values, which allows for communicating the interest of multiple groups in a single compartment.
+The *cislz-consumer-groups-\<suffix\>* metadata attributes support a comma-separated string of values, which allows for communicating the interest of multiple groups in a single compartment.
 This is important in scenarios where a compartment provides shared services, must be managed by different administrators and is used (consumed) by roles with other responsibilities.

 Picture the use case where a single compartment provide network and security services.
 It might be the case it requires distinct administrators for network and security resources.
 Moreover, distinct database administrators (Dev admin and Prod admin) may need access to those resources.
-In this scenario, the compartment would be tagged like:
+In this scenario, the compartment metadata would be like:
 ```
-cislz-cmp-type: network, security
+cislz-cmp-type: "network", "security"
-cislz-consumer-groups-network: network-admin
+cislz-consumer-groups-network: "network-admin"
-cislz-consumer-groups-security: security-admin
+cislz-consumer-groups-security: "security-admin"
-cislz-consumer-groups-database: dev-database-admin, prod-database-admin
+cislz-consumer-groups-database: "dev-database-admin", "prod-database-admin"
 ```

-Currently supported tag names:
+These are the currently supported metadata attributes for consumer groups:

 - **cislz-consumer-groups-read**: defines the groups that can only read from the compartment.
 - **cislz-consumer-groups-iam**: defines the groups that manage or consume compartment resources from an *IAM* admin perspective.